 You can never keep your rifle too protected!
 This sock keeps guns protected from scratches, dings, dust, and moisture while being stored in a safe or during transit.

 Definitely a great little stocking stuffer!
 Who doesn’t love a sharp knife?!

 I think my husband has gotten some kind of small tool in his stocking every Christmas we’ve been together.
 One year I got him this bit set, another year I gave him these mini screwdrivers.

 I’m not sure what he’ll get this year, but I’m sure I’ll figure it out!

-If you’re guy spends a lot of time outside (even in the cold, cruddy weather), this is a great option.
+If your guy spends a lot of time outside (even in the cold, cruddy weather), this is a great option.
 I’m a big Carhartt fan, but there are other good beanies out there, too.
 Like this one from North Face and this one from Under Armour.